siefkenj/IBLODEs/book/typst/modules/module6.typ

 #label_module(<mod:real>)

 In this module you will learn
-- How to find analytic solutions to systems of differential equations with constant coefficients by using the eigenvalues and eigenvectors of the coefficient matrix.
+- How to find explicit solutions to systems of differential equations with constant coefficients by using the eigenvalues and eigenvectors of the coefficient matrix.
 - How the real, distinct eigenvalues of a system of differential equations with constant coefficients are related to the stability of the equilibrium solutions.